 Request a Continuance in Court

-To get a continuance, you need to be in court on the set date.
+You need to be in court on the set date to get a continuance.
 Please arrive early and neatly dressed.
 If you are early enough, you can talk to the court clerk and let them know your request for a continuance.

-You also have an option to wait for your name to be called.
+You also have the option to wait for your name to be called.
 You or your lawyer can ask for a continuance.
-The judge will ask for your reason seeking for continuance, and will set a new date if your reason is valid.
+The judge will ask for your reason for seeking continuance and will set a new date if your reason is valid.